dandi/dandi-cli/docs/source/ref/urls.rst

   to one of the other URL formats

 - :samp:`DANDI:{dandiset-id}[/{version}]` (case insensitive)
-  — Refers to a Dandiset on the main archive instance named "dandi".
+  — Refers to a Dandiset on the main DANDI Archive instance named "dandi".
   `parse_dandi_url()` converts this format to a `DandisetURL`.

 - Any ``https://gui.dandiarchive.org/`` or